Arthritis – dogs

 Mobility Problems in Cats

-Mobility problems in cats are more common than you think with 80 per cent of cats over 12 years of age suffering from arthritis.
+Mobility problems in cats are more common than you think with 80% of cats over 12 years of age suffering from arthritis.

 One of the reasons joint problems occur is when cartilage wears away faster than it can be replaced.
 When it wears away, joints become swollen and painful thus creating difficulties with mobility.